wailsapp/docsv1/content/guides/windows.md

 ## Troubleshooting

+### My app is starting but I'm just getting a blank screen

+Most likely, your application is using a non-IE11 compatible HTML or Javascript construct.
+Other causes can be the use of "browser APIs" that are not available in the mshtml webview, such as localstorage.
+Try running `wails serve` and opening up the application in IE11.
+Check the dev console for more details.

 ### My app has no dev console - I'm flying blind!

 As of wails v1.8.1-pre7, there is is a build flag that will inject firebug lite into your app.
 Build using `wails build -d -firebug` to enable this feature.

-## My app is using custom HTML and I'm getting a script error!
+### My app is using custom HTML and I'm getting a script error!

 On Windows, you cannot reference external scripts in your HTML, EG: `<script src="main.js"></script>`.